tslenter/RS/README.md

 - RSX/RSE is capable of running a cluster setup, we recommend a cluster of 3 for full redundancy.
 When running a cluster make sure you create a good update plan.
 - By default we use Syslog-ng as core, this parses all syslog data.
 If you like to create fields for smart searches within the Kibana interface this is required.
 - Check out the active directory (AD) setup.
 The RSX/RSE authentication page works with Linux PAM.
 PAM can beconfigured to use a AD.
 - The default login name for RSX/RSE is the created with the Debian/Ubuntu installation.
 Do NOT use a root user!
-If you only created a root user, create a noraml user account for the login.
+If you only created a root user, create a normal user account for the login.
 - We do have some patterns preconfigured.
 (CheckPoint, Cisco, Microsoft, F5, and more) You probably need to edit them to match the infrastructure.
 - Because we use open source software everything is free and patterns can be found with a good google search as well.